ksamuk/ksamuk/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an evolutionary biologist who studies the natural world using genomics.
-My current primary research focus is the evolution of recombination rate.
+My current primary research focus is understanding the evolution of recombination rate.
 As of July 1st, 2021, I will be starting as an Assistant Professor at the The University of California, Riverside.

 For more info on my research program, check out my website at http://ksamuk.github.io.